-Although student dormitories operated by local governments and universities are available, approximately 75% of international students are living in private houses or apartments.
-Once you receive your letter of acceptance, you should start gathering information about housing immediately.
-Some ways to get this information include 1) your school’s international student office, 2) the Internet and informational magazines, and 3) real estate agents in areas you are interested in living in.
+Although student dormitories operated by local governments and universities are available, approximately 75% of international students livie in private houses or apartments.
+It is advised that you begin doing research on accommodation as soon as you receive notification of your acceptance to the university.
+You can find information regarding accommodation 1) at the school's international student office, 2) online, or 3) by checking with real estate agents in the area you wish to live in.

-- Lower expenses compared to apartments (no need for shiki-kin [security deposit], rei-kin [gratuity money] or renewal fees)
+- Lower rent and overall expenses compared to apartments (no need for shiki-kin [security deposit], rei-kin [gratuity money] or renewal fees)

-- Student dormitory rooms may come equipped with electric appliances and/or other furniture
+- Student dormitory rooms may come equipped with electrical appliances and/or other furniture

 - Due to limited numbers of rooms available, not all students can stay in dormitories.